 - 5. The need for security measures to be adopted to protect any information that is produced in electronic format or that will be converted into electronic format and stored on counsel's computer systems.
 Such discussion should encompass whether and under what circumstances clients will be afforded access to the information produced by another party and what security measures should be used for such access. - q.
 Whether a demand for jury trial has been made; - r.
 The litigation track to which the case will be assigned.
-The CBLD typically employs the following management tracks which are designed to set a trial date within the stated number of months from the filing of the complaint: - 1.
+The Circuit Civil Division typically employs the following management tracks which are designed to set a trial date within the stated number of months from the filing of the complaint: - 1.
 Track 1 Business Expedited (within 13 months); - 2.
 Track 2 Business Standard (within 18 months); and - 3.
-Track 3 Business Complex (within 24 months). - Such other matters as the Court may assign to the parties for their consideration. - 6.3 Joint Case Management Report.
-No less than ten (10) five days in advance of the CMC, the Parties shall file the Joint Case Management Report addressing the matters described above.
+Track 3 Business Complex (within 24 months). - s.
+Such other matters as the Court may assign to the parties for their consideration.

+6.3 - Joint Case Management Report.
+No less than five days in advance of the CMC, the Parties shall file the Joint Case Management Report addressing the matters described above.
 All counsel and parties are responsible for filing a Joint Case Management Report in full compliance with these Procedures.
 Plaintiff's counsel shall have the primary responsibility to coordinate the meeting between the parties and the filing of the Joint Case Management Report.
 If a non-lawyer plaintiff is proceeding pro se, defense counsel shall coordinate compliance.
-If counsel is unable to coordinate such compliance, counsel shall timely notify the Court by written motion or request for a status conference.
-The attorneys shall either include in the Report, or provide, by way of a confidential communication sent only to the Court, a good faith estimate by each party based upon consultation among the parties of the attorneys fees and costs each party is likely to incur in pursuing the litigation through trial court adjudication;

 6.4 - Case Management Conference (CMC).
 The attendance by Lead Trial Counsel for all parties is mandatory.
-In addition, all parties must attend the CMC.
-When the party is not a natural person, a high ranking management representative of the party is required to attend.

-Parties may attend in person or by telephone.
 The court will hear the views of counsel on such issues listed in CBP 6.2 above as are pertinent to the case or on which there are material differences of opinion.